n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger.md

 Use the Schedule trigger node run workflows at fixed intervals and times.
 This works in a similar way to the Cron software utility in Unix-like systems.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Schedule Trigger integrations](https://n8n.io/integrations/schedule-trigger/){:target=_blank .external-link} page.
+///

-!!! note "You must activate the workflow"
+/// note | You must activate the workflow"
 If a workflow uses the Schedule node as a trigger, make sure that you save and activate the workflow.
+///

 --8<-- "_snippets/integrations/builtin/core-nodes/schedule/timezone-settings.md"